gurch101/gowebutils/docsrc/docs/intro.md

 # Introduction

-`gowebutils` is a collection of packages that can be used to build web applications.
+`gowebutils` is a collection of packages that can be used to build web applications in go.

 ## Features